James Maslow: Personal life

 In May 2025, Maslow announced his engagement to long-time girlfriend, Caitlin.

+Maslow has been a vocal supporter of Israel during the Gaza war, using his social media platforms to promote zionism.
+He spoke out against antisemitism, saying "anti-zionism is just anti-semitism".

 Awards and nominations

 Maslow received a nomination in 2014 at the annual Young Hollywood Awards for hottest body which he lost to former Dancing With The Stars competitor Derek Hough.
 In the same year, Maslow again received recognition for his charitable efforts with the annual VH1 Do Something!
 "Celebs Gone Good Awards", though he failed to make the winners list as Taylor Swift had won that time for the third consecutive Year.
 In addition to these nominations, James Maslow was nominated as Favorite International TV Star at the Australian Kids Choice Awards in 2010 and also again in 2011.
 He has also been recognized with an Australian Astra Award nomination for Favorite International Actor or Personality at the 2011 event, but did not win.
 In 2014, Maslow along with cast and crew of the Sony Crackle drama series Sequestered received 2 International Academy of Web Television Awards (IAWTVA) for Best Drama Series and one for Best Ensemble Cast losing both bids.
 As a musician, in July 2017, Maslow was declared the winner of Macy's iHeartRadio Rising Star competition and opened the iHeartRadio Music Festival.